rakutentech/ios-miniapp/README.md

 # Configuration

-In your project configuration .plist you should add 2 custom string target properties :
+In your project configuration .plist you should add 3 custom string target properties :

 - `RASApplicationIdentifier` - to set your MiniApp host application identifier
 - `RASProjectSubscriptionKey` - to set your MiniApp subscription key
 - `RMAAPIEndpoint` - to provide your own Base URL for API requests

+And a custom boolean target property:
+- `IsTestMode` - to chose the loading mode of the API (true: testing, false: publishing)

 If you don't want to use project settings, you have to pass this informations one by one to the `Config.userDefaults` using a `Config.Key` as key: